Submitted by ericrogers on

 Becoming a practicing, licensed architect is a long process that takes several years to complete even after graduating from an accredited college program.
 Becoming an architect is a hard, time-consuming path and not everyone that completes a degree in architecture, be it a Bachelor's or a Master's degree, decides to become a licensed or registered architect.
 To become a licensed architect, in addition to receiving a degree, an architect must complete almost 2,000 hours of on-the-job training under direct supervision of a licensed architect.
 Only after recording the experience with the National Council of Architectural Registration Boards (NCARB) is a prospective architect allowed to register for the Architect Registration Examination (ARE), which is a grueling seven section, 34 hour exam that covers a myriad of topics spanning from Professional Practice, Design and Planning to each individual architectural phase as well as Building Systems and Engineering.
 Once the Architect Registration Examination (ARE) has been passed, which generally takes upwards of a year to study for and successfully complete, some states require a supplemental exam to practice in that particular state.
 The overall process of acquiring a professional degree, interning with a licensed architect, and completing the required licensing exams can often take ten years or more.

 Even after the prospective architect has met the education, professional experience, and national and state examination requirements as well as applied for and received a license, practicing in another state or jurisdiction can be complicated.
 In the U.S., there are 55 licensing boards in all.
-Each have their own reciprocal process including in a lot of cases another supplemental exam, such as the California Supplemental Examination (CSE) required by the California Consumer Affairs and the California Architects Board
+Each have their own reciprocal process including in a lot of cases another supplemental exam, such as the California Supplemental Examination (CSE) required by the California Consumer Affairs and the California Architects Board.

 In the United States, it is illegal for someone who is not registered to call himself or herself an architect.
 Only "Registered Architects" have the legal right to call themselves an architect and/ or offer Architectural Services in any manner.
 If you have a question of whether or not the person you are considering working with is a licensed architect, looking up their name within each State Architects Board is an option or you can research through the National Council of Architectural Registration Boards website.
 It should be very easy to verify if someone is a Registered Architect or not.